philipturner/molecular-renderer/README.md

 - Create a domain-specific language and geometry compiler for crystolecule design ✅
 - Upgrade MM4 to include more elements and external forces ✅

-Medium-Term (next few months)
+Long-Term (next few months)
 - Reproduce the entirety of Nanosystems Part 2
-- Experiments with scaling up CAD software
+- Breadth-first experiments with scaling up CAD software
   - First-generation engineering knowledge base (catalog) for nanomechanical parts
-  - Indexing a large amount of Kaehler brackets, to analyze how to combine digital lattice-aligned representations with intentionally off-lattice ones
+  - Indexing a large amount of small parts (e.g. Kaehler brackets), analyzing how to combine digital lattice-aligned representations with intentionally off-lattice ones
-  - Search for rough approximations that can automate CAD workflows, pre-minimization, before setting up a simulation
+  - Search for drastic approximations that can automate CAD workflows, pre-minimization, before setting up a simulation
     - Higher-order scaling methods such as $O(n^3)$ Lagrange multiplier constraint solvers and $O(e^n)$ combinatorial search procedures
 - Optimize for multi-GPU desktop machines
   - Resolve $O(n^2)$ scaling issues with non-carbon elements ✅